monsonite/MINT-Documentation/Chapter1_2.md

 https://smallcomputercentral.files.wordpress.com/2018/05/scmon-v1-0-userguide-e1-0-0.pdf

 MINT was assembled using asm80.com, an online 8-bit assembler.
-It will generate an Intel Hex file that can be pasted into RAM at addresss $8000 using a serial terminal program.
+It will generate an Intel Hex file that can be pasted into RAM at address $8000 using a serial terminal program.
 I use TeraTerm when working within the windows environment.

 Once the MINT code image is pasted into RAM you can run it using the Go command "G8000"